eisenzopf/qsip_specification/qsip_v1.0.md

 | MODAL | This document |
 | CLIP | This document |

 ### 14.2.
-QSIP Error Code Registry
+QSRP Error Code Registry

-A new registry for QSIP Error Codes is established.
+A new registry for QSRP Error Codes is established.
 Each entry must include the Code (number), Reason Phrase (string), and a reference.
 Initial values are defined in Section 9.2 of this document.

 ### 14.3.
-QSIP Info Type Registry
+QSRP Info Type Registry

 A new registry for Info Types used within the INFO message's info_type payload field.